sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Compliance Checking (Business Process)

-The act of verifying and ensuring adherence to applicable laws, regulations, standards, or internal policies within the TRE organisation.
+**Compliance Checking:** The act of verifying and ensuring adherence to applicable laws, regulations, standards, or internal policies within the TRE organisation.

 ```{list-table}
 :header-rows: 1